conchyliculture/NvapiFans/README.md

 {
     "version": 1,
     "gpu_config": {
-        "interval_s": 2,// Which interval in seconds between checks, between 1 and 100
-        "min_temp_c": 40,  // Below this, fan switches to its "minimum speed", max 100
-        "max_temp_c": 80, // Above this, fan switches to its "maximum speed", max 100
+        "interval_s": 2,     // The frequency at which the service checks the GPU temperature and adjusts the fan speed.
+                            // Seconds, range 1 - 30
+        "min_temp_c": 40,    // At this temperature or lower, the service will run the fan at min_fan_speed.
+                            // Celsius, range 0 - 100
+        "max_temp_c": 80,    // At this temperature or higher, the service will run the fan at max_fan_speed.
+                            // Celsius, range 0 - 100
-        "min_fan_start_speed": 35, // This is the minimum speed at which the fan begins spinning, between 0 & 255
+        "min_fan_start_speed": 35,  // When the fan is stopped, this is the minimum speed at which the fan will start spinning.
+                                    // Range 0 - 255
-        "min_fan_stop_speed": 25, // This is the minimum speed at which the fan begins spinning, between 0 & 255
+        "min_fan_stop_speed": 25,   // When the fan is already spinning, this is the lowest speed at which the fan will continue spinning.
-        "min_fan_speed": 0, // Speed to set when fan is below min_temp_c.
-0 means "stopped", between 0 & 255
-        "max_fan_speed": 200, // Speed to set if temp is over max_temp_c.
-255 is "max speed", between 0 & 255
+                                    // Range 0 - 255
+        "min_fan_speed": 0,         // The speed at which the service will run the fan when the GPU temperature is less than or equal to min_temp_c.
+                                    // Range 0 - 255.
+A value of 0 indicates that the fan will not spin
+        "max_fan_speed": 200,       // The speed at which the service will run the fan when the GPU temperature is greater than or equal to max_temp_c.
+                                    // Range 0 - 255.
-        "average": 1, // How many last temp readings are used to average the temperature, unused for now.
+        "average": 1,               // How many of the recent temperature readings are averaged to calculate the "current" temperature, used in fan speed calculations.
+                                    // Not implemented.
     }
 }
 ```